Combinatorial theorems in sparse random sets: Summary of our results so far

 Recall that a system $S$ of sequences $s=(s_1,\dots,s_k)$ with values in a finite set $X$ is \textit{homogeneous} if for every $j\leq k$ and every $x\in X$ the set $S_j(x)=\{s\in S:s_j=x\}$ has the same size.
 Let $S$ be a homogeneous system of sequences with elements in a finite set $X$, and let us assume that no sequence in $S$ has repeated elements.
 We shall also assume that all non-empty sets of the form $S_1(x)\cap S_k(y)$ have the same size.
 Coupled with our first homogeneity assumption, this implies that for each $x$ the number of $y$ such that $S_1(x)\cap S_k(y)$ is non-empty is the same.

 We are about to state and prove a theorem that is similar to Theorem \ref{main:density}, but with conditions that are easier to check and a conclusion that is more directly what we want to prove.
 The first condition is what we proved in Lemmas \ref{LInfInd} and \ref{LInfHyper}.
-We suppose that $X$ is a given finite set, $S$ is a given homogeneous system of sequences with terms in $X$, and $p$ is a given probability.
-Recall that we are writing $\Omega(1)$ for a sufficiently large constant.
+We suppose that $X$ is a given finite set, $S$ is a given homogeneous system of sequences with terms in $X$, and $p_0$ is a given probability.

-\begin{condition1*} Let $U_1,\dots,U_k$ be independent random subsets of $X$, each chosen binomially with probability $p$, and let $\mu_1,\dots,\mu_k$ be their associated measures.
+\begin{condition1*} Let $U_1,\dots,U_k$ be independent random subsets of $X$, each chosen binomially with probability $p \geq p_0$, and let $\mu_1,\dots,\mu_k$ be their associated measures.
 Let $1\leq j\leq k$ and for each $i\ne j$ let $\nu_i$ equal either $\mu_i$ or the constant measure 1 on $X$, with at least one $\nu_i$ equal to the constant measure.
-Then with probability at least $1-|X|^{-\Omega(1)}$,
+Then with probability at least $1-o(|X|^{-k})$,

 for every $x\in X$. \end{condition1*}

 Recall that if $L$ is the set of $i$ such that $\nu_i=\mu_i$, then $*_j(\nu_1,\dots,\nu_{j-1},\nu_{j+1},\dots,\nu_k)(x)$ is $p^{-|L|}$ times the number of $s\in S_j(x)$ such that $s_i\in U_i$ for every $i\in L$.
 Since the expected number of such sequences is $p^{|L|}|S_j(x)|$, Condition $1$ is saying that their number is not too much larger than its mean.
 (One would usually expect a concentration result that said that their number is, with high probability, close to its mean.)